bayneri/adapt/README.md

    ```
    npm run-script adapt
    ```
+## Result

+After editing the json file and running the script, your personal website is ready.
+From then on, all you need are `index.html` file and `assets` folder.

+---insert ss here---

 ## License

 As I said, this project is some sort of a clone of the [template of apiDoc](https://github.com/apidoc/apidoc/tree/master/template).